-- A concession holder must abide by the following catch limits (wet, gutted and salted weight) in a fishing season:
+- A permit holder must abide by the following catch limits (wet, gutted and salted weight) in a fishing season:

-- o black teatfish 500 kilograms
+- Black teatfish 500 kilograms

-- o white teatfish 2 tonnes
+- White teatfish 2 tonnes

-- o prickly redfish 6 tonnes
+- Prickly redfish 6 tonnes

-- o sandfish 500 kilograms
+- Sandfish 500 kilograms

-- o surf redfish 2 tonnes
+- Surf redfish 2 tonnes

-- o any combination of greenfish and lollyfish 5 tonnes

-- o any other species 2.5 tonnes

-- o the total allowable take of sea cucumber including the above limits is 75 tonnes).

-Note: for surf redfish, no more than 2 tonnes may be taken from any one reef in one fishing season (1 July - 30 June) across all concessions.
+Note: For surf redfish, no more than 2 tonnes may be taken from any one reef in one fishing season (1 July - 30 June) across all permits.
 This limit is the total allocation to any one reef and is to be fished on a competitive basis.
-It is the concession holder's responsibility to notify AFMA via email (northernfisheries2@afma.gov.au) once they have reached 1 tonne so that the limit may be monitored.
+It is the permit holder's responsibility to notify AFMA via email (northernfisheries2@afma.gov.au) once they have reached 1 tonne so that the limit may be monitored.

-Once five tonnes wet, gutted and salted weight of any mixture of sea cucumber species has been taken from any reef within the fishery, no further fishing may be undertaken within a 15 nautical mile anchorage during the fishing year.
+- Once five tonnes wet, gutted and salted weight of any mixture of sea cucumber species has been taken from any reef within the fishery, no further fishing may be undertaken within a 15 nautical mile anchorage during the fishing year. - If sea cucumbers are landed in a processing form that is not wet, gutted and salted, conversion factors will apply (Table 2). - Minimum size limits apply for specific sea cucumber species (Table 3).